KmariK/fact-quest/README.md

 15. I want to see how people use the site and improve it based on feedback.
 16. I want to display links to my social media profiles on the website.
 So that users can easily find and follow Fact Quest on platforms like Instagram, Twitter, or Facebook to stay updated, share content, and grow the community

 ### Design
 #### Design Choices:
 The webpage was designed with a simple, minimalist approach to enhance user experience.
 It is clear and intuitive, allowing users to easily understand the quiz's purpose and participate without any hassle.

 #### Colours:
-For the colour scheme bright colours were chosen to engage the user.
+For the colour scheme, bright colours were chosen to engage the user.
 I selected the colors by browsing through various options and choosing the ones that best suited the aesthetic and purpose of my site.
-[Image Color Picker](https://imagecolorpicker.com/) website and searched for there HEX Code.
+I found my desired colours on [Image Color Picker](https://imagecolorpicker.com/) website and searched for there HEX Code.
 The two colours I chose are #d5dced; used for backround colour and #0dbffe; used for the logo font colour.

 #### Fonts:
 The two main fonts are Press Start 2P which is the primary font with a fallback of sans-serif and Roboto which is the secondary font with a fall back of sans-serif.

 #### Structure:
 The page is structured in a easy, user friendly way.
-When the user arrive on the website they are immediately welcomed with a logo on the center of the page below a familiar type of navigation bar to the right.
+When the user arrives on the website they are immediately welcomed with the logo on the center of the page and above a familiar type of navigation bar to the right.
 The website consists of four pages:
 1. A homepage with a navbar at the top and logo and a button to start the game.
 2. A about us page with a descriptive insight of what the quiz is about, who and where the game can be played.
 3. A quiz game page with a timer at the top that starts as soon as the page loads.
 The quiz has 10 questions, each with a matching image.
-Below each question are multiple choice answers.
-A "Next" button lets the user move to the next question.
+Below each question are multiple choice answers, and a "Next" button lets the user move to the next question when a answer is chosen.
-4. A contact page a contact form, email address and contact number.
+4. A contact us page which consits of a contact form, email address and contact number.

 #### Wireframes